 Even with all of that said, it never occurred to me that my new friends didn’t understand me.
 Yet sadly that is exactly what’s been happening.
 A few days ago I was speaking with a buddy of mine and he was asking me why I was starting to go to ICE bar inside of the Taj or Sutra at the Lalit Ashok hotels recently instead of sticking to Skyye, F Bar and Love Shack.
 I explained that I really missed dancing so much because of the Bangalore dancing ban that, even though those places are soooo hot and jam-packed at times, that I needed to get out and shake my tail feathers every once in a while and they have the only legal dance floors in town.
 I said, “I told you I was a go-go dancer in my early 20s, right?”
 He then proceeded to say that he didn’t see how I could miss being a stripper so much.
 Excuse me he might as well have said I was some porn star on hd porn video!!!???
 Oh yeah!!!

 Much to my MEGA surprise, it turns out that for the last three to four MONTHS that many of my friends actually thought that I was a stripper when I was younger.
 In some ways I have to say “bless them” for never judging me and still wanting to be friends with me after learning this erroneous information.
 But what the hell!
 They actually thought that I took my clothes off for money.
+One of my friends even suspected that I had worked as one of the liverpool escorts in my younger years!
 Wild.

 The dance club scene is quite different in India and women were only recently indoctrinated to form a part of this world – at least the scene as it’s known around much of the rest of the world.
 Here in India, in the past, women only really entered clubs that were actually girly dancing bars (for my article on this, click here).
 So really I should have thought twice about the vocabulary or – even better – WHAT I chose to share with people here in India.
 It’s logical looking back now that my Indian friends wouldn’t really understand what a “western” go-go dancer is – or in the case of me, WAS!
 My friends assumed I meant I was a red-light district type go-go dancer popular in many of the hot East-Asian tourist towns.
 I was sort of sad to bust the idea from some of them … hehe… okay, just kidding!